 I return to my bicycle, only to find that it is about to be clamped.
 The security guard has fastened seat clamps to other bicycles here and is currently inspecting the bicycle two from mine.
 I casually walk to my bicycle, and with adrenaline pumping through my body, I unlock it as fast as I can.

 I shoot off in the direction of Ohori Park.
 Me and my impeccable timing.

-Down a random side street near Tenjin Station something incredible happens.
-I see one of my favorite YouTube personalities, Micaela Braithwaite.
+Down a random side street near Tenjin Station, something incredible happens.
+I see one of my favourite YouTube personalities, Micaela Braithwaite.
 She is pleasantly ambling along.
 I say Hello to her rather coyly as we pass.
 “Hi,” she replies to me, albeit slightly hesitantly.
 The adrenaline still coursing through my veins.
 I look behind me, and then she is gone.

 I carry on cycling, starstruck.
 I can’t stop thinking about the events of the day.
 My mind draws up endless possibilities.
 If I had stayed for the disaster tour, then I would have definitely got my bicycle clamped.
 The rest of the day would have been miserable.
 I would have had to explain it all to the hostel staff; pay a fine, waste all day sorting it out.
 How two minutes made such a big difference.
 I spend so long thinking that I am completely lost in my own thoughts.
 I have been cycling instinctively for ten minutes without noticing.
 I have no idea where I am or how I got here.

-I head out for some food and a couple of Highballs at my favorite bar.
+I head out for some food and a couple of Highballs at my favourite bar.
 I try to read my book but I feel a little troubled.
 I think about the alternate me; the one standing there trying to explain himself to the bicycle traffic warden.
-Every thing since that moment hasn’t felt real to me.
+Everything since that moment hasn’t felt real to me.

 I leave the bar after only two drinks.
 As I gaze at the sky, I see a star, for the first time in eight weeks.